 The major side effect of atrial fibrillation is a stroke.
 Cerebral vascular accident (CVA) can lead to severe morbidity and mortality.
 CVA risk can be reduced significantly by anticoagulation with adjunct rate/rhythm therapy.
 Other complications include heart disease and heart failure secondary.

 Atrial fibrillation prevalence has been on the rise.
 The risk of stroke is 5-times higher in a patient with known atrial fibrillation compared to the general public.
-It is estimated that 19.6% of patients over the age of 65, will have apparent atrial fibrillation by 2030.
-The most feared side effect of atrial fibrillation is acute stroke which can lead to severe morbidity and mortality.
-It has been shown though that 60% of strokes secondary to atrial fibrillation can be avoided with the use of anticoagulants.
-Using the CHADs-2-VASc score to evaluate patients with atrial fibrillation is a helpful guide for management of these patients with the ultimate goal of preventing stroke.
+It is estimated that 19.6% of patients over the age of 65 will have apparent atrial fibrillation by 2030.
+The most feared side effect of atrial fibrillation is an acute stroke, which can lead to severe morbidity and mortality.
+It has been shown that 60% of strokes secondary to atrial fibrillation can be avoided with the use of anticoagulants.
+Using the CHADs-2-VASc score to evaluate patients with atrial fibrillation is a helpful guide for the management of these patients with the ultimate goal of preventing stroke.
 Proper risk factor stratification and medical/surgical therapy can decrease the risk of stroke and heart failure significantly.